News Bulletin Schedule

 For further details concerning complaints and disputes click here

-Waiting times of up to 15 minutes and two ferries running on Torpoint Ferry between Devonport (Devonport) and Torpoint (Torpoint).
+Waiting times of up to ten minutes and three ferries running on Torpoint Ferry between Devonport and Torpoint.